-- An example of a direct MIU connection to the L1 caches and the Load Store Unit (LSU), which provides an internal APB interface to allow self-testing software to program PMC-100. - The internal APB can also be accessed from the debug APB or AHB interface, allowing an external processor to program PMC-100 to test the core. - It is also possible for PMC-100 to inject an error into a memory array and read it back through the ECC checking logic.
-This causes an ECC error to be generated and if enabled by PMC-100, it is propagated out of the core through its error bus to a Fault Monitoring Unit (FMU).
+- An example of a direct MIU connection to the L1 caches and the Load Store Unit (LSU), which provides an internal APB interface to allow self-test software to program PMC-100. - The PMC-APB interface allows another processor in the system to program the PMC-100 to perform testing, for example a safety agent. - The internal APB can also be accessed from the debug APB or AHB interface, allowing an external debugger to dump the contents of embedded memories. - It is also possible for PMC-100 to inject an error into a memory array and read it back through the ECC checking logic.
+This causes an ECC error to be generated and if enabled by PMC-100, it is propagated out of the core through its memory error reporting bus to a Fault Monitoring Unit (FMU).
 This allows testing of the connections between the core and FMU.